diversen/micrograd-js/README.md

 Made for fun in order to try and understand a deep learning library from scratch.

-All the code is written using the "The spelled-out intro to neural networks and backpropagation: building micrograd" by Andrej Karpathy
+All the code is written using the ["The spelled-out intro to neural networks and backpropagation: building micrograd" by Andrej Karpathy](https://www.youtube.com/watch?v=VMj-3S1tku0)

-The tutorial can be found on https://www.youtube.com/watch?v=VMj-3S1tku0

 This is written in javascript in order "to type it out" myself - in another language.